-Welcome to Money Confident Kids[®], a comprehensive financial literacy programme for Key Stage 3 students presented by T. Rowe Price.
-Students in Key Stage 3 typically have a short-term view of their finances.
-Our goal is to help children understand that every economic decision is associated with a timeline.
-For example, buying a snack has an immediate timeline; saving money for back-to-school clothes might take several months; and saving for university, a home, or retirement has a long-term timeline because it happens over many years.
+Welcome to Money Confident Kids®, a comprehensive financial education program for middle school students presented by T. Rowe Price.
+Students in the middle school years typically have a short-term view of their finances, and our goal is to help kids understand that every economic decision is associated with a time horizon.
+For example, buying a snack has an immediate time horizon; saving money for back-to-school clothes might take several months; and saving for college, a home, or retirement has a long-term time horizon because it happens over many years.
 Money is a limited resource.
 If students learn financial literacy at a young age, they can make informed choices throughout their lives and plan a more secure future.